How to remortgage if you’re self-employed

 Lenders will be reassured of your financial stability and responsibility if you have a healthy credit history, which increases the chances of your application being approved.

-Provide proof of your future earnings
+Provide proof of future earnings and contracts

 Your self-employed remortgage application stands a better chance of approval if you can provide proof of your future earnings.